will-in-wi/letsencrypt-webfaction/README.md

 ### Testing

 To test certificate issuance, consider using the [LetsEncrypt staging server](https://community.letsencrypt.org/t/testing-against-the-lets-encrypt-staging-environment/6763).
 This doesn't have the rate limit of 5 certs per domain every 7 days.
 You can add the `--endpoint https://acme-staging.api.letsencrypt.org/` parameter to the `letsencrypt_webfaction` command to do so.

+When testing, you will also want to change the `--support_email` parameter, so that an email is not sent needlessly to WebFaction Support.
+To do this, add `--support_email ""` (so no support email is sent) or `--support_email you@youremail.com` (so the support email is sent to you).

+A test command could thus be something like the following:

+    $ letsencrypt_webfaction --account_email you@youremail.com --domains yourdomain.com,www.yourdomain.com --public ~/webapps/yourapp/wordpress/ --endpoint https://acme-staging.api.letsencrypt.org/ --support_email you@youremail.com

 ### Operation